 - Insurance is mandatory

-- Drones must be marked with contact info
+- Each drone must be marked with the flyer’s contact information

 - All accidents or incidents must be reported

 Permits and written permission are required for some drone flying.
-Examples include a drone that weighs more than 25 kg (55 lbs) or flying over 150 meters (492 feet) high.
 Flying beyond visual line of sight (BVLOS) and operating near airports or other restricted areas also have more stringent requirements.
-If you need details or help obtaining a permit, Film Lapland is always happy to help.
+If you need details or help to obtain a permit, Film Lapland is always happy to help.

 DroneInfo and Trafi (Finnish Transport Safety Agency) are the best resources for information on drone regulations in Finland.
 Aviamaps is a real-time aviation map platform that includes flight planning tools.